When "Abundant Thinking" Is Hard, Try This Approach Instead

 It might be a shitty job.

-It might be that we had to move back in with our parents because we finally left that bad marriage or quit that shitty job and now we have found a brand new place to be stuck in.
+It might be that we finally left that bad marriage or quit that shitty job and now we have found a brand new place to be stuck in.

 And life can suck for a very long time.